kaushikthedeveloper/GeeksforGeeks-python/README.md

 # GeeksforGeeks Python
-Following project contains [Python3](https://docs.python.org/3/) implementation of the Algorithms and Questions found in GeeksfoGeeks.
+Following project contains [Python3](https://docs.python.org/3/) implementation of the Algorithms and Questions found in GeeksforGeeks.

 ### Format of the Programs :
 ```